-Large accelerated filer Accelerated filer

-Non-accelerated filer (Do not check if smaller reporting company) X Smaller reporting company

-Emerging growth company \mathbf{X}

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🖾 No 🗆

-As of September 7, 2017, 23,000,000 shares of Class A common stock, par value \$0.0001 per share, and 5,750,000 shares of Class B common stock, par value \$0.0001 per share, were issued and outstanding, respectively.
+Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if smaller reporting company) X Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has with any new or revised financial accounting standards provided pursuant to • omplying Indicate by check mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act).
+Yes ⊠ No □ As of November 13, 2017, 23,000,000 shares of Class A common stock, par common stock, par value \$0.0001 per share, were issued and outstanding, re- per share, and 5,750,000 shares of Class ss B

 INDUSTREA ACQUISITION CORP.
-Form 10-Q For the Period from April 7, 2017 (Date of Inception) through June 30, 2017
+Form 10-Q For the Period from April 7, 2017 (date of inception) through September 30, 2017